 Watch out for the SoCal resident offer effect

 Some times of year, Disneyland offers a special discounted ticket type to Southern California residents.
-Like with the cheapest Tier 0 and Tier 1 one day tickets, these discount SoCal tickets can really mess with the availability calendar in unexpected ways.
+And it has also begun offering kids $50 tickets some times as well.
+Like with the cheapest Tier 0 and Tier 1 one day tickets, these discount tickets can really mess with the availability calendar in unexpected ways.

 Compare the 1 park per day calendar to the park hopper calendar

-Disney has created two different buckets of park reservations – one for guests that buy one park per day tickets and another for guests who purchase the park hopper add on.
-Though the availability calendars generally track one another, there are a few differences and at times they diverge.
+Disney has created two different buckets of park reservations - one for guests that buy one park per day tickets and another for guests who purchase the park hopper add on.
+Though the availability calendars generally track one another, there are a few differences and at times they can diverge (although less than they did a few years ago).

-The majority of the time, the 1 park per day calendar fills up first.
-This makes good sense – Disney ideally wants to hold more space for guests who pay for the pricier park hopper upgrade.
+If a day is going to sell out, it usually happens on the 1 park per day calendar first.
+This makes good sense - Disney ideally wants to hold more space for guests who pay for the pricier park hopper upgrade.
 If you are booking more last minute, you may have more parks on more days available to you if you are willing to pay for this upgrade too.

 Buy 1 day tiered tickets with all contingencies in mind